phaer/pelican-solarized/README.md

 ...is a minimal theme for [pelican][pelican], a static site generator, based on the [solarized][solarized] color scheme.

-It includes two variants (light and dark), both of which are currently under development.
+It includes two variants (light and dark), which can be switched on the fly using a link at the bottom of the page.

+This theme is currently under development.
 If you would like to contribute: do it!

 ## Screenshots
 ![Scrennshot of the light variant](https://github.com/phaer/pelican-solarized/raw/master/screenshot_light.png)
 ![Scrennshot of the dark variant](https://github.com/phaer/pelican-solarized/raw/master/screenshot_dark.png)
 ## Todos
 approximately ordered by priority.